Swayam-Alhat/Context-API---1/README.md

 ## First step

-Make a file in under components folder. name the file UserContext or GlobalContext. in this project there is file name "UserContext.js".
+Create a file under components folder. name the file UserContext or GlobalContext. in this project there is file name "UserContext.js".

 the file contains the follwing the code.